JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ### Sparse arrays

 !!! danger "Danger"
-    Sparse arrays are not supported and might give incorrect values or `NaN`s!
+    Sparse arrays are not officially supported and might give incorrect values or `NaN`s!

+With ForwardDiff.jl, differentiation of sparse arrays will always give wrong results due to [sparsity pattern cancellation](https://github.com/JuliaDiff/ForwardDiff.jl/issues/658).
+With Zygote.jl it appears to work, but this functionality is considered experimental and might evolve.

 ## Number of inputs and outputs